zidan4/Javascript-Rock-Paper-Scissors/README.md

 # Javascript-Rock-Paper-Scissors

-freeCodeCamp Practice Project
+freeCodeCamp Practice Project.

-JavaScript Algorithms and Data Structures
+JavaScript Algorithms and Data Structures.

 In the previous projects you learned how to work with basic DOM manipulation.
 Now it is time to review what you have learned by building a Rock, Paper, Scissors game.